Always on the move, the Border Collie Cocker is an intense hybrid breed with high stamina.

 Their feet are large and are very similar to the Cocker.
 It has a relatively average muzzle looks like the muzzle of the Cocker as well.

 The coat is described to have long, dense, silky waves and is not water-repellent.
-Color combinations can vary between brown and white and black and white.
+Colour combinations can vary between brown and white and black and white.

 It’s not a hypoallergenic dog and sheds considerably.
 Brushing with a good bristle brush and combing out the mats are recommended.